Do Tonsil Stones Cause Bad Breath?

 Let’s take a step back and answer the first question you’re probably asking: What are tonsil stones?
 Sometimes recognized by their technical name of tonsilloliths, tonsil stones are a buildup of particles, like food, left behind in your mouth that gets stuck in your tonsils.

 These deposits may seem to appear out of nowhere.
 They have a side effect: bad breath.
 Tonsil stones have no real cure, unless you want to have your tonsils surgically removed, so it’s important to know how to recognize and treat tonsil stones to help prevent bad breath.

 Tonsils are the small, oval-shaped mounds of tissue on each side of the back of your throat.
 Normal tonsils are about the same size and have a healthy pink color.
 Tonsils work as part of your body’s immune system and help prevent bacteria and viruses from entering your body through the mouth.

 Tonsils can have deep pockets and folds where food particles, mucus, and other substances can get stuck.
 Tonsil stones form when trapped particles start to harden and look like white or yellow masses.
 Tonsil stones may cause:

 - Tonsil swelling

-Unlike stones that develop in other parts of the body, tonsil stones are not an underlying sign of a serious illness.
-Tonsil stones can range in size and smaller stones usually go undetected.
+Unlike stones that develop in other parts of the body, tonsil stones are generally harmless.
+They can range in size, and smaller stones usually go undetected.

 Not everyone experiences symptoms of tonsil stones.
-If you do have symptoms, you may notice:
+If you have symptoms, you may notice: